 Willem StrijboschVP of Product for Maps

-The Overture Foundation and TomTom’s new Maps Platform could be offering solutions to this problem.
+The Overture Foundation and TomTom’s new Orbis Maps could be offering solutions to this problem.

 If we see companies building with location data as cargo ships, then the Overture Foundation becomes the shipping container standard.
 In an abstract sense, Overture is standardizing how location data and digital maps can be transported and moved from system to system (or ship to ship).
 And importantly, it’s doing it like McLean did: in an open fashion that anyone can adopt or start working with.